anyone2/IndigoPlugin-Voice-Monkey/README.md

 2. Sign-in to the Voice Monkey website (to obtain your API Tokens used by the Plugin)

-## Indigo Plugin Installlation Instructions
+## Indigo Voice Monkey Plugin Installlation Instructions

 1. Download the plugin
 2. After the plugin starts